 • Might not produce results during peak hours.

 Wudpecker.io is an AI meeting tool that records, transcribes, and summarizes your meetings.
-It is built for you to enter these prompts and extract insights.
+It's designed to help you enter prompts and extract valuable insights.

 Upside: